 A review of the overland flow through the site has also been undertaken in conjunction with Robert Bird and Partners.
 This review indicates that it is possible to retain the proposed overland flow paths within the road easements.
 Further, a preliminary analysis indicates that the anticipated flow velocities with the lower areas of the road easements are expected to be 0.310m2/s which is less that the maximum velocity of 0.4m2/s as outlined in the Australian Rainfall and Runoff Manual.

 4.3 POTABLE WATER SUPPLY

-As previously noted there are a number of separate water main connections and water meters located around the care precinct site.
-It is proposed to reationalise these connections and provide a single meter for the precinct.
+As previously noted there are a number of separate water main connections and water meters located around the site, serving both the separate lots and individual building clusters.